 - Screen Mask tool to isolate sections of a page

-- Change colour contrasts
+- Change color contrasts

-- Change Font size, colour and type
+- Change Font size, color and type

 - Identify inaccessible features